IliyanMomin/Honeypot-Lab/README.md

 ### 1.Updating the Operating System
 <p>
-    We can update our OS by doing this command.
+    We need to update our OS by doing this command.
 </p>
 <div>
 <a href="https://postimg.cc/KKL91jtZ">